Adamant-im/adamant-exchangebot/README.md

 * `slack` <string> Token for Slack alerts for the bot’s administrator.
 No alerts if not set.
 * `adamant_notify` <string> ADM address for the bot’s administrator.
 Recommended.
 * `known_crypto` <string, array> List of crytpocurrencies bot can work with.
 If bot will receive or request for crypto not in list, it will not process payment and notify owner.
 Obligatorily
+* `erc20` <string, array> List of crytpocurrencies of ERC-20 type.
+It is necessary to put all known ERC-20 tokens here.
 * `accepted_crypto` <string, array> List of crytpocurrencies you want to accept for exchange.
 If bot will receive payment in not-in-list crypto, it will try to return it.
 Obligatorily
 * `exchange_crypto` <string, array> List of crytpocurrencies you want to send in exchange.
 If bot will receive request for exchange of not-in-list crypto, it will try to return payment back.
 Obligatorily
 * `exchange_fee` <float> Pecentage you take as fee for bot's service.
 Default is 10.